-Alert for Maximum Package Current: This is applicable only for Virtex UltraScale+ devices.
-The Total lccint current value field in power supply section turns in to red, when estimated current exceeds the maximum specification limit of a selected package.
+Alert for Maximum Package Current: This is applicable only for UltraScale+ family including RFSoC and MPSoC devices.
+The total current cell for VCCINT turns red when the estimated current exceeds the maximum current specification of the selected package.

 Multiple power supplies are required to power a Xilinx device.
-For logic resources typically available in Xilinx devices, Table 1-3 presents the voltage source that typically powers them.
-This table is provided only as a guideline because these details might vary across Xilinx device families.
+Table 1-3 presents the voltage source that powers device resources.
+This table is provided only as a guideline as the available resources vary across the Xilinx device portfolio.

-Power Supply Resources Powered V CCINT All CLB resources All routing resources Entire clock tree, including all clock buffers Block RAM/FIFO DSP slices All input buffers Logic elements in the IOB (ILOGIC/OLOGIC) ISERDES/OSERDES PowerPCTM processor(1) Tri-Mode Ethernet MAC(1) Clock Managers (MMCM, PLL, DCM, etc.)(1) PCIe and PCS portion of MGTs V CCBRAM (3) Memory array of block RAMs
+Power Supply Resources Powered

+V {CCINT} All CLB resources

+All routing resources

+Entire clock tree, including all clock buffers

+Block RAM/FIFO

+DSP slices

+All input buffers

+Logic elements in the IOB (ILOGIC/OLOGIC)

+PowerPC[TM] processor(1)

+• Tri-Mode Ethernet MAC (1)

+Clock Managers (MMCM, PLL, DCM, etc.)(1)

+PCIe and PCS portion of MGTs

+V {CCBRAM} (3) Memory array of block RAMs